 Applications and Admissions Process

-Admissions decisions for entry into the Au.D. program are made in spring.
-Preference will be given to applicants whose files are complete by January 1st each calendar year.
-If admitted, students may enter the program in either the following summer or fall semester.
-If you are interested in visiting our Department, please access this link for the Campus Visit Schedule.
+Admissions decisions for entry into the Au.D. program are made in the spring of each year.
+Application submission deadline is January 1st each calendar year.
+The Admissions Committee will review applications 4 - 5 weeks after the deadline to allow CSDCAS time to complete the verification of student documents.
+If admitted you may begin the program in the fall semester of the same calendar year.
+If you are interested in visiting our Department, please access link for the Campus Visit Schedule.

 Admission to the Graduate Program